St Michael and All Angels

 St Michael and All Angels - the only 13th Century Church in the Borough of Swindon!

-This page gives a brief history of St Michael's - to delve deeper please click the links in blue above the page heading.
-If you are interested in the church history a detailed booklet is available from In the church.
+This page gives a brief history of St Michael's - to delve deeper please click the links to the right or at the bottom of the page.
+If you are interested in the church history a detailed booklet is available from the church.

 High on the hill where St Michael's now stands, men have made their homes for more than 2000 years; they lived here before Christ was born - and before the Romans climbed this hill to settle here.
 In ancient times the settlement on this hill top was called Vorda, Worth or Wrde.

 The earliest written record of the church in Highworth appears in the Doomsday Book, the vast register of England's landowners, completed in 1086 in the days of William The Conqueror.
 In the Doomsday Book we find this statement:

 "RADALPHUS, THE PRIEST, HOLDS THE CHURCH AT WRDE"

 There is a record of clergy and patrons of St Michael's Church from 1290 AD onwards.